demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-collections-list
 ***
 Retrieves a list of all collections.
+Minimum user role required to access this endpoint - auditor.

 #### Base Command